AMDS123/amds123.github.io/_posts/2017-01-06-To-Boost-or-Not-to-Boost-On-the-Limits-of-Boosted-Trees-for-Object-Detection.md

 title: "To Boost or Not to Boost?
 On the Limits of Boosted Trees for Object Detection"
 date: 2017-01-06 16:51:32
 categories: arXiv_CV
-tags: arXiv_CV Object_Detection Face_Detection CNN Detection Recognition
+tags: arXiv_CV Object_Detection Face CNN Detection Face_Detection Relation Recognition
 author: Eshed Ohn-Bar, Mohan M. Trivedi
 mathjax: true
 ---